zcj808/Hybrid-TDOA-Multi-Calib/README.md

 ## How to implement simulations
 - `sim_main.m` achieves simulations in paper.
-  1. `Simulations Set Up' generate data of simulation scenario under three levels of TDOA noises, DOA noises, three sound source trajectories.
+  1. **Simulations Set Up** generate data of simulation scenario under three levels of TDOA noises, DOA noises, three sound source trajectories.
 In each TDOA noise and DOA noise and specific trajectory, Monte Carlo performs `nums' times.
 If you wanna **Quick Simulations**, set `nums' to smaller, such as five.
-  2. After running first step, you can run `Zhang's Simulation' in `sim_main.m` and Wang's approach in file named `Multi_Mic_Arrays_Calibration.py'.
+  2. After running first step, you can run **Zhang's Simulation** in `sim_main.m` and Wang's approach in file named `Multi_Mic_Arrays_Calibration.py'.
 Note that declare category='Simulation'.
 - `real_main.m` achieves real-world experiments in paper.

 ## Details